-The following documents will be distributed to stakeholders and schools:
+A link to the following documents will be distributed to stakeholders and schools:

-Main consultation document

-• A Children and Young People's Everyday Summary version of the consultation document
+- Main consultation document - A Children and Young People's Everyday Summary version of the consultation document

 Digital copies of the 2 documents will be available online on the Newport City Council website at www.newport.gov.uk/schoolreorganisation.
 Hard copies can also be requested by emailing school.reorg@newport.gov.uk or by telephoning 01633 656656.